TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Note: To choose between Macro A = 1 to 99 does not require 99 key-presses - just hold the [Num] key down for key-repeat - it cycles through 1-99 in about 5 seconds.

+Note: If a shorter string replaces a longer string end the shorter string with a NULL char - press [GUI]3x and [ADD] at end of shorter string.

 The keyboard has 5 pages - most with 9 triple function keys, and 3 control keys [EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
 To select a or b or c press the abc key once, twice or thrice -